-Let’s cut to the chase: If you want to make extra money quickly, driving with Uber is a great choice.
+Let’s cut to the chase: If you want to make extra money quickly, driving with Uber is a realistic choice.

 I know what you’re probably thinking…why in the world would I want to let complete strangers into my car and drive them all over town, while, at the same time, accumulate wear and tear on my vehicle?